Billy Hanna: Death

-Dillon opined that Jackson's accomplice in the shooting was UVF Major Harris Boyle, who would be blown up in the Miami Showband attack four days later.
-Investigative journalist Paul Larkin in his book A Very British Jihad: collusion, conspiracy, and cover-up in Northern Ireland also said this, adding that Jackson shot Hanna after learning that he had passed on information regarding the Dublin and Monaghan bombings.
+Dillon opined that Jackson's accomplice in the shooting was Harris Boyle, a 'major' in the UVF, who would be blown up in the Miami Showband attack four days later.
+Investigative journalist Paul Larkin, in his book A Very British Jihad: collusion, conspiracy, and cover-up in Northern Ireland, also said this, adding that Jackson shot Hanna after learning that he had passed on information regarding the Dublin and Monaghan bombings.
 Dillon suggested that because a number of UDR/UVF members were to be used for the Miami Showband ambush, Hanna was considered to have been a "security risk", and therefore had to be eliminated before he could alert the authorities.
-Dillon would later state that the killing had been carried out by Robin Jackson and Harris Boyle with Jackson shooting Hanna in the head at point blank range before firing a second shot as Hanna lay on the ground.
-According to this account Dillon maintained that Hanna's killing was purely a result of him having been labelled an informer.
+Dillon would later state that the killing had been carried out by Robin Jackson and Harris Boyle, with Jackson shooting Hanna in the head at point blank range before firing a second shot as Hanna lay on the ground.
+According to this account, Dillon maintained that Hanna's killing was purely a result of him having been labelled an informer.
 David McKittrick in Lost Lives alleged that Jackson had killed Hanna to obtain a cache of weapons that Hanna held.
 Jackson reportedly later admitted that it had been "unfair to kill him."

-Jackson attended Hanna's funeral where he was photographed standing beside Wesley Somerville, the second bomber who would be killed in the Miami Showband attack.
+Jackson attended Hanna's funeral on 29 July where he was photographed standing beside Wesley Somerville, the second bomber who would be killed in the Miami Showband attack.
 Following Hanna's killing, Mulholland and his family fled to England.
 The RUC eventually declared the killing unsolved and closed the file on the case.
 Hanna's widow frequently stated that she knew Jackson had been her husband's killer.